Good Growers Network

 Reducing Energy Costs – Save money with sustainable power and climate control strategies for nurseries.

 Do as many courses as you want, all training recorded and accessible to all participants for the life of the program.
-4 required to qualify as a ‘Good Grower’.
+4 required to qualify as a ‘Good Grower’ along with a submitted case study around how you have improved your business over the 12 months.
+To be recognised at the Green Expo Dinner each year.

 *May be subject to change

-Imagine being the grower who inspires others – not only by building a stronger business but by sharing your story at the 'Good Growers' Awards.
+✨ Imagine being the grower who inspires others – not only by building a stronger business but by sharing your story at the 'Good Growers' presentation.

 “The FRBP gave me the confidence to take charge of my business future and gave me the clear process on how I was going to get there.” – Past Participant